joken-elixir/joken_jwks/guides/introduction.md

 A very naive approach of implementing the callback would be to fetch signers upon startup and then re-fetching everytime a token kid does not match with the loaded cache.

 This could potentially open an attack vector for massively hitting the authentication server.
-Of course, the auth server JWKS url is public and an attacker could just hit it directly, but it is wise to have some deffense machanism in place when developing your strategy.
+Of course, the auth server JWKS url is public and an attacker could just hit it directly, but it is wise to have some defense mechanism in place when developing your strategy.

 ## Default Strategy Template